Variational phase-field modeling of fracture and fatigue in shape memory alloys: a one-dimensional study: Conclusions

 \section{Conclusions}

 This study proposes a novel variational phase-field model for fracture and fatigue in SMAs.
 The model is developed in a 1D setting and captures the key features of the pseudoelastic behavior at a fixed temperature.
-A coupling between phase transformation and damage is introduced through appropriate constitutive functions for the material parameters of the SMA, resulting in a softening response.
+A coupling between phase transformation and damage is introduced through exploratory constitutive functions for the material parameters of the SMA, resulting in a softening response.
 We analyze the homogeneous and localization responses of a 1D bar under monotonically increasing end displacement, considering various parameter sets that correspond to different macroscopic behaviors.
-The inherent structure of the model, linking damage evolution with the accumulated transformation strain, enables the prediction of fatigue effects under cyclic loading without the need for additional variables.
+The inherent structure of the model, linking damage evolution with the accumulated transformation strain, enables to describe fatigue effects under cyclic loading without the need for additional variables.
 A key feature of the model is the introduction of a limit value for the transformation strain, beyond which the material is fully martensitic and exhibits an elastic behavior.
 This saturation leads to a distinctive response: the localized damage is diffused over a broader region where the material is fully transformed, thereby delaying the fracture process compared to standard elastoplastic materials.

 The model is applied to simulate the uniaxial fatigue response of Ni-Ti multi-wire samples used in the cardiovascular field.
-The results show good agreement with experimental fatigue life data, effectively distinguishing between safe and critical loading conditions.
-Notably, the model captures the observed trend of increased fatigue resistance with higher mean strain at a fixed strain amplitude.
+Notably, the model effectively distinguishes between safe and critical loading conditions, capturing the observed trend of increased fatigue resistance with higher mean strain at a fixed strain amplitude.
+However, it does not accurately predict the number of cycles to failure across all conditions, revealing a strong sensitivity of the results to the selected threshold variable.

-Future work will focus on extending the model to 2D and 3D settings, including more complex loading scenarios.
-Starting from these preliminary results, the proposed model offers a promising predictive framework for the fatigue assessment of SMA components in engineering applications.
+Although currently limited to a simplified 1D setting, this work represents the first systematic effort to compare a phase-field model for Ni-Ti SMAs with experimental fatigue data, highlighting both the potential and current limitations of the approach.
+The results suggest that further refinement of the modeling choices, as well as an increase of the experimental dataset, is still required to fully assess the predictive capability of the proposed model and to evaluate its extension to more complex three-dimensional scenarios for the fatigue assessment of SMA components in practical engineering applications.

 \bmhead{Acknowledgements} This study was supported in part by IDEA League through a Short-term Research Exchange Grant.
 LDL would like to acknowledge funding from the Swiss National Science Foundation through Grant No. 200021-219407 ‘Phase-field modeling of fracture and fatigue: from rigorous theory to fast predictive simulations’.